 Use a sling carrier for hands-free flying

-Sling carriers also allow the baby to be covered up if needed which means they will be more cosy, have less distraction from overhead light, and unwanted attention from strangers that might want to touch them.
+Sling carriers also allow the baby to be covered up if needed which means they will be cozier, have less distraction from the overhead light, and unwanted attention from strangers that might want to touch them.
 The sling also provides a convenient and discreet way to nurse your baby during the flight.

 We recommend that you put your baby or newborn into the sling carrier a little while before you get on the plane, and get them to calm down and hopefully fall asleep before boarding.
 If you’re lucky they will sleep through the whole flight.